ValerioB88/simple-pydash/README.md

 The `Canvas` and `LinePlot` modules are highly flexible.
 In fact, you can do most stuff by just subclassing on of the two.

 #### Canvas
 The `Canvas` module plots an image in the middle of the page.
 This could be the openAI rendering (`RenderGymEnv` module) or any other image (e.g. a matplotlib figure, `RandomMatrix` in the example).
+You can also plot a `StaticImage` which won't be updated.

+Writing new `Canvas` is extremely easy.
 You can see how simple is to plot something new by looking at the `RenderGymEnv` class:

 ```python
 class RenderGymEnv(Canvas):